Get smarter, faster. Subscribe to our daily newsletter.

 Albert Einstein was one of the world’s most brilliant thinkers, influencing scientific thought immeasurably.
 He was also not shy about sharing his wisdom about other topics, writing essays, articles, letters, giving interviews and speeches.
-His opinions on social and intellectual issues that do not come from the world of physics give an insight into the spiritual and moral vision of the scientist, offering much to take to heart.
+His everyday-life opinions on social and intellectual issues that do not come from the world of physics give an insight into the spiritual and moral vision of the scientist, offering much to take to heart.

 The collection of essays and ideas “The World As I See It” gathers Einstein’s thoughts from before 1935, when he was as the preface says “at the height of his scientific powers but not yet known as the sage of the atomic age”.